IDMNYU/IDMNYU-DM-GY-6053-Ideation-and-Prototyping-Spring_2018_Berkoy/future.md

 # Future Dystopia / Utopia Project

 Imagine our civilization 20 years from now.
 Things have either collapsed beyond repair or life has become a harmonious dream.
 Through some crazy combination of wormholes and string theory, you have the opportunity to create a piece of information that will be sent back to the current population.

-* What does your imagined future look, sound, and feel like? (your framing story)
+* What does your imagined future look, sound, and feel like? (your **framing story**)

-* What message would you transmit to the current population from the future?
+* What **message** would you transmit to the current population from the future?

-* You will brainstorm, research, sketch, map, design, and build physical prototypes of an object(s) from your imagined future.
+* You will brainstorm, research, sketch, map, design, and build **physical prototypes of an object(s)** from your imagined future.

-* You will deliver your message in any final medium(s) you choose.
+* You will **deliver your message in any final medium(s) you choose**.
 The only requirement is that it includes image(s), physical or virtual model(s), or video(s) of your prototyped physical object(s).

 I suggest brainstorming one or more of the following themes to get you started, but you will need to eventually drill down from these very broad themes to specificity: